-Wind on your face, fresh air in your lungs, and the crunch of the crisp ground below your feet; there is nothing quite as exhilarating or refreshing than a good old hike of one of Britain’s many green hills and mountains.
+Wind on your face, fresh air in your lungs, and the crunch of the crisp ground below your feet: there is nothing quite as exhilarating or refreshing than a good old hike up one of Britain’s many green hills and mountains.

-Whether you are new to the game or a seasoned expert, there is a plethora of legendary hiking spots waiting for you to explore.
-Indeed, there are so many that a bit of help can go a long way in choosing the best trail for you, depending on your experience and time available.
+Whether you are new to the game or a seasoned expert, there are a plethora of legendary hiking spots just waiting for you to explore.
+Indeed, there are so many that a bit of help can go a long way in choosing the best trail for you, dependent on both your experience and time available.

-It’s tough to narrow down the very best hiking locations from the UK because of this, though we have chosen 5 that can be done in a day before you wish to conquer the West Highland Way.
+It’s tough to narrow down the very best hiking locations from the UK.
+But because of this, we have chosen our top 5 that can be done in a day.

-First up is the stunning Glencoe, which is the most well-known glen in Scotland for its unmatched beauty and The Three Sisters that can be seen at the highest peak.
+First up is the stunning Glencoe, which is the most well-known glen in Scotland for its unmatched beauty, with a bonus that The Three Sisters can be seen at the highest peak.